Trying to track down an Xbox series X? Here’s where it’s in stock

 The all-inclusive Xbox All Access programme is open too – here’s the best place to grab a console

-Update on 7 March: The Xbox series X is in stock this morning at Microsoft, Currys and Game.
+Update 8 March: The Xbox series X is in stock this morning at Microsoft, Currys, EE and Game.
 The Xbox All Access scheme is also available at Smyths Toys and Asda.

-Having been impossible to find in stock for months, the Xbox series X has now been consistently available at five major UK retailers for an entire weekend.
-Things are now looking hopeful that Microsoft’s infamous supply chain issues could be coming to an end.
+The Xbox Series X has been available intermittently since it was first release back in November 2020 and now it appears that stock shortages have started to decline.
+It’s now easier than ever to get your hands on Microsoft’s powerful new console.
+It’s able to play all the latest games as well as improve the look and performance of last-gen titles, such as the long awaited update to GTA 5.

-That’s great news for Xbox racing fans who were jealously eyeing up the PlayStation 5-exclusive Gran Turismo 7 last week.
-Microsoft’s console has been rocking the excellent, if more arcadey Forza Horizon 5 for months and lately has had a serious racing sim of it own in the form of the next-gen version of Assetto Corsa Competizione.
+With access to Xbox Game Pass Ultimate, there are over 100 titles to choose from, including Microsoft exclusives like Forza Horizon 5 and Halo Infinite, the former being a great racing alternative if you’ve been enviously looking at Gran Turismo 7 on the PS5.

 As always the Xbox series S is easier to find in stock (£249, Amazon.co.uk), but surging demand for the more powerful Xbox series X has seen the console regularly sell out across the board.